patryklbn/portfolio-assessment/workflow.md

 #### Committing changes

 Committing changes is an essential part of version control.
 It means saving our work to the local repository.
-It's good to commit often, like after finishing a feature or fixing a bug.
+It's beneficial to commit frequently, especially after completing a feature or resolving a bug.
 This way, we capture small changes and make things clear for anyone reviewing.

 After I finished my feature, I broke it down into three separate commits.
 Each one has a clear message that says what I did.
 This keeps things organized.